Getting sacked… and Vanna White francais style!

 what the workmen had been doing, and the workers became non-essential.
 But not Vanna White… she kept herself essential!
 But our Vanna, compared to the French Vanna suddenly looks like Granny from the Beverly Hillbillies.

-And guess what the French Pat Sajak comes with… a dog!
-Yep, every night he appears with his very own stupid la chien! (dog!).
+he appears with his very own stupid la chien! (dog!).
 That’s how important dogs are in France- they even go to work with the host of a game show!
 Give me a break.
 I would say the dog gets about the same amount of airtime as our Vanna White.

 The game is played exactly the same here as in the states, and even though it’s in French, body language is universal.
 You could turn off the sound and